soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/ocas-access-policies.md

 Azure Active Directory conditional access policies and Cloud App Security session policies work in tandem to examine each user session and make policy decisions for each app.
 To set up a conditional access policy in Azure AD, follow this procedure:

-1. Configure an [<span class="underline">Azure AD conditional access policy</span>](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) with assignments for user or group of users and the app you want to control with Conditional Access App Control.
+1. Configure an [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) with assignments for user or group of users and the app you want to control with Conditional Access App Control.

-> **Note** Only apps that were [**<span class="underline">deployed with Conditional Access App Control</span>**](https://docs.microsoft.com/en-us/cloud-app-security/proxy-deployment-aad) will be affected by this policy.
+> **Note** Only apps that were [deployed with Conditional Access App Control](https://docs.microsoft.com/en-us/cloud-app-security/proxy-deployment-aad) will be affected by this policy.

 2. Route users to Office 365 Cloud App Security by selecting the **Use Conditional Access App Control enforced restrictions** under **Session**.